Skip to content

 At the Albano Clinic, our work with professional athletes has shown remarkable results in treating common elbow injuries like tennis or golfer’s elbow and conditions caused by overuse.

-When it comes to your elbow injury, the same stem cell and PRP therapies almost always prove to be a better alternative to surgery.
-Our customized and targeted application of orthobiologics has helped most of our patients avoid surgery and regain a painless range of motion.
+When it comes to your elbow injury, the same regenerative cell and PRP therapies almost always prove to be a better alternative to surgery.
+Our customized and targeted application of biologics has helped most of our patients avoid surgery and regain a painless range of motion.

 A Better Solution For Tennis Elbow